kimmccoy/MyVehicles/README.md

  It isn't hardened or optimised for production use.

+ Tests
+  - oh dear.
+There are no UI tests.

  API documentation is available at https://localhost:7069/scalar
   - this will require logging in via the normal cookie based login to get api calls to work.